mnieber/dodo-commands/doc/sharing-projects.rst

     ~/projects/FooBar/src                            # cloned https://github.com/foo/foobar.git repository
-    ~/projects/FooBar/src/extra/dodo_commands/res    # default Dodo Commands configuration files ~/projects/FooBar/dodo_commands/res              # local copies of the default Dodo Commands configuration files ~/projects/FooBar/dodo_commands/default_project  # symlink to ~/projects/FooBar/src/extra/dodo_commands/res
+    ~/projects/FooBar/src/extra/dodo_commands/res    # default Dodo Commands configuration files ~/projects/FooBar/dodo_commands/res              # local copies of the default Dodo Commands configuration files

-- the additional symlink is used by the ``dodo diff`` command to show the differences between your local configuration files and the default files.
-Your colleague can freely change their local configuration files and use `dodo diff .` to update the default files and push them.
+- the ``${/ROOT/shared_config_dir}`` directory is used by the ``dodo diff`` command to show the differences between your local configuration files and the shared files.
+If you are using the recommended diff tool (meld) then you will now be able to copy parts of your location configuration to the shared one.
+When you push these changes to version control, your colleages will later be able to incorporate your changes when they run ``dodo diff``.

-You (as the initial creator of the project) don't have this symlink, but you can create it manually with the ``ln -s <from> <to>`` command.
-Then, call ``dodo diff`` to test if you have set it up correctly.

-- we recommend to set :code:`meld` as the ``diff_tool`` in :code:`~/.dodo_commands/config`:
+- As mentioned, we recommend to set :code:`meld` as the ``diff_tool`` in :code:`~/.dodo_commands/config`:

 .. code-block:: bash